Categories

 Play

-Playfully Adventuring Upon The Edge of Your World(view)
+Playfully Adventuring Upon the Edge of Your World(view)

 In the natural world, the edge is where the action is.
 The zone between two ecosystemswater and land, or field and forest—is where the greatest diversity and productivity are found, as well as the most predation.
 This is fitting, as the Greek word for this region, an ecotone, means tension.
 But it’s characterized by a fertility that biologists call the edge effect.